sanger/traction-ui/documentation/volume-tracking/docs/index.md

-# Displaying volume tracking information
+# Recording volume tracking information

 Volume Tracking is the process of monitoring the volume of each aliquot created from a sample, ensuring there is sufficient sample volume available for further sequencing.
 This involves recording the initial sample volume and meticulously tracking the volume of every aliquot derived(/used volume) from it.